x011/PGP-FileLock/README.md

 Ensure you have Python 3 installed on your system.
 No additional installation steps are required as the tool is a standalone Python script.

 ## Usage

+### Download Precompiled Binaries

+For added convenience, precompiled binaries for Windows and Linux are available for download.

 ### GUI Mode